soulwing/docker-wildfly10/README.md

 `log`, etc.

+### `WILDFLY_HA`

+When set to `true`, Wildfly is run using the `standalone-ha.xml` configuration as the base which is subsequently configured.

+### `WILDFLY_BIND_INTERFACE`

+Identifies the container interface to which Wildfly's public, private, and management interfaces will be bound.
+When running in a container, Wildfly's default behavior of binding the private and management interfaces to localhost isn't very useful, so the `run-wildfly` script binds all interfaces to a common interface.

+The default value is `eth0` (the container's virtual ethernet interface) which is usually what you want if you're using the _bridge_ network mode.
+If your Docker network set up is more elaborate, you may want to specify a different interface.

+You can also  set to `any` to allow Wildfly to bind using address 0.0.0.0. *Note that this is not supported when running Wildfly in high-availability mode (`WILDFLY_HA`) because of a limitation of the JGroups component used by Wildfly to support cluster node discovery and communication.

+If you want even more control over how network interfaces are bound by wildfly, replace `${WILDFLY_HOME}/bin/run-wildfly` or install your own script and run it as the CMD in an image that extends this image.

 ## Configuring Wildfly at Startup

 You can configure Wildfly when the image starts up in a few different ways.